Hamas’ brutal new tactics signal new phase in war and hostage crisis - KESQ

 “Hamas has taken the hostage issue out of the equation.
 It knows that this current Israeli administration is not interested in any kind of hostage release deal,” Tahani Mustafa, a senior Palestine analyst at Crisis Group, a Brussels-based think tank, told CNN.
 “I don’t think they consider them as substantial playing cards any longer.”

-In a statement Monday evening, Hamas spokesperson Abu Obaida said the new instructions had come into place after an “incident” in Nuseirat, seeming to refer to an IDF operation in June that rescued four Israeli hostages from a refugee camp in central Gaza.
+In a statement Monday evening, Hamas spokesperson Abu Obaida said the new instructions had come into place after an “incident” in Nuseirat, seeming to refer to an Israel Defense Forces operation in June that rescued four Israeli hostages from a refugee camp in central Gaza.

 The raid, which killed 274 Palestinians, occurred mid-morning when the streets were teeming with people shopping at a nearby market.
 Some of the captors were killed, and the IDF successfully retrieved the hostages unharmed, further weakening Hamas’ leverage in negotiations with Israel.